craftcms/docs/docs/5.x/system/sites.md

 Craft’s multi-site feature is _not_ meant for managing multiple projects that have no relationship to one another.
 The Author experience is based on the assumption that some content is shared between them, and that users have some overlap in their capabilities or responsibilities.
 :::

-Craft has a soft cap on the number of sites, determined by the <config5:maxSites> setting.
-You can increase this at any time (it’s not a technical or license limitation), but we put it in place as a means of

 ## Creating a Site

 The first site is created when you install Craft, using the **Site Name** provided via the [setup GUI](kb:first-time-setup) or [CLI](../reference/cli.md#setup).
 Additional sites are created via <Journey path="Settings, Sites" />.